Band Info and FAQ

 The “mini-trips” are “semi-required.” (i.e., all students are expected to go, unless excused by a parent for another Cathedral event, or previously-scheduled family event).
 These “mini-trips” are usually a performance at a college game, with an overnight stay and other events over a weekend in the fall.
 There is a cost involved, but we try to keep it as low as possible (last trip was about $220.00 per student) so all can go.

 The “major” trips are not required, but are simply an opportunity for our students to perform in other venues outside the Cathedral area.
-In 2012, the band performed twice in Hawaii and we will be performing in Disneyworld in 2014.
+Past trips have included Disney World, Ireland on St Patrick's Day, and Hawaii.
 To fund these trips, opportunities for fund raising are available and parents and students alike are encouraged (but not required) to work.
 Band trips are a big part of a student’s time at Cathedral and we want to make them as memorable as possible.

 Parents are encouraged to sign up as chaperones for the trip (will have duties to help with students) at the student rate, or as “shadow tour” participants (no duties, but slightly higher cost).